Smankusors/x00qd_sdcard/README.md

 Because I was itching to try out the new Android without freaking out about my data, plus having a quick "undo" button seemed smart.
 Also, I'm kinda paranoid about wearing out my flash memory, and hey, it's way easier to swap out a microSD if things go sideways.

-Though, I ended up losing all of my data once. 😭
+Though, I ended up losing all of my data twice. 😭

 ## Important Notes